silentlamb/skoczek/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -c, --config <FILE>     [default: $HOME/.skoczek.json]
+    -c, --config <FILE>

 SUBCOMMANDS:
+    completions    Generate shell completions
     default        Get/set default alias
     get            Displays path for a given alias help           Prints this message or the help of the given subcommand(s) ls             Displays known aliases and their paths mv             Rename an alias
     rm             Removes an alias
     set            Assigns alias to a path
 ```

 To get more info on specific subcommand: